CODE-at-TACC/summer-2015/raspi/light/01-led.md

 [Resistors](http://en.wikipedia.org/wiki/Resistor) are good at one thing: *resisting* the flow of electricity (otherwise known as current).
 This allows you, as a circuit designer, control where and how fast current flows.

-A helpful way of thinking about electrical current and resistance is to think of it in terms of water pressure in a tube.
+A helpful way of conceptualizing electrical current and resistance is to think of it in terms of water pressure in a tube.
 If you have water flowing in a tube and you put a smaller pipe in line, there will be more resistance to water flow.
 On the other hand, attaching a larger pipe will lead to less resistance to water flow.

 **Reading Resistor Codes**